 We believe that our existing cash and cash equivalents and anticipated cash flows from operating activities will be sufficient to meet our anticipated working capital requirements and capital expenditures in the ordinary course of business for the next 12 months.
-We may, however, need additional cash resources in the future if we experience changes in business conditions or other developments, or if we find and wish to pursue opportunities for investments, acquisitions, capital expenditures or similar actions.
-If we determine that our cash requirements exceed the amount of cash and cash equivalents we have on hand at the time, we may seek to issue equity or debt securities or obtain credit facilities.
+We may decide to enhance our liquidity position or increase our cash reserve for future investments through additional equity and debt financing.
 The issuance and sale of additional equity would result in further dilution to our shareholders.
-The incurrence of indebtedness would result in increased fixed obligations and could result in operating covenants that would restrict our operations.
+The incurrence of indebtedness would result in an increase in fixed obligations and could result in operating covenants that would restrict our operations.
 We cannot assure you that financing will be available in amounts or on terms acceptable to us, if at all.
+We may, however, need additional cash resources in the future if we experience changes in business conditions or other developments, or if we find and wish to pursue opportunities for investments, acquisitions, capital expenditures or similar actions.
+If we determine that our cash requirements exceed the amount of cash we have on hand at the time, we may seek to issue equity or debt securities or obtain credit facilities.